d6t/d6t-python/README.md

+# Accelerate Data Science

-# Databolt python libraries
+## Databolt python libraries

-## Accelerate data engineering

-DataBolt is a collection of python-based products and libraries to reduce the time it takes to get your data ready for evaluation and analysis.
+For data scientists and data engineers, DataBolt is a collection of python-based products and libraries to reduce the time it takes to get your data ready for analysis and collaborate with others.

-It is designed for data scientists and data engineers who want to reduce frictions in data pipelines and analysis.

-It covers the early stages of the data engineering/data science workflow
+Majority of time in data science is spent on tedious tasks unrelated to data analysis.
+DataBolt simplifies those tasks so you can experience up to 10x productivity gains.

 ![Databolt Workflow](overview.png "Databolt Workflow")